nmeneghetti2/ARI2025_PageRank/README.md

 # PageRank Approximation on Large Graphs - SIGMOD ARI 2025

 This is a fork of the code repository associated with the paper “Efficient and Accurate PageRank Approximation on Large Graphs” published in the 2025 Proceedings of the ACM on Management of Data.
-It contains a dockerized version of the benchmarks, tested with Docker version 28.5.1, build e180ab8.
+It contains a dockerized version of the benchmarks, tested with Docker version 28.5.1, build e180ab8, Red Hat Enterprise Linux 9.6.

 ```bash
 git clone https://github.com/nmeneghetti2/ARI2025_PageRank.git